 - Get commitment from interviewees

 Step 2: “Draw” your personas based on your interview notes

-Here’s a simple template of user persona, you can find many others templates more complete than this one, obviously, feel free to use the one you want.
+Here’s a simple template for user persona.
+You can find many others templates more complex than this one, so, feel free to use whichever you want.